jgstern/STORI/README.md

 Now STORI should run on any box with bash, Perl, and Python.
-The initial 2013 release of STORI (this repo) requires a cluster using the job scheduler Moab, but the latest release runs on a single node.
+The initial 2013 release of STORI (this repo) requires a cluster using the job scheduler Moab, RHEL 6.5, and assumes that sequences are identified using only their GI number.
+But the latest release (linked below) runs on a single node, and is compatible with sequence IDs using the accession.version format.
 I tested it on CentOS 7.

 https://github.com/jgstern/STORI_singlenode